friends-of-presta/security-advisories/_posts/2023-06-01-cityautocomplete.md

 ## Other recommandations

 * Upgrade the module to the most recent version
-* Upgrade PrestaShop to the latest version to disable multiquery executions (separated by “;”)
+* Upgrade PrestaShop to the latest version to disable multiquery execution (separated by “;”)
 * Change the default database prefix `ps_` by a new longer arbitrary prefix.
 Nethertheless, be warned that this is useless against blackhat with DBA senior skilled because of a design vulnerability in DBMS
 * Activate OWASP 942's rules on your WAF (Web application firewall), be warned that you will probably break your backoffice and you will need to pre-configure some bypasses against these set of rules.